minhmanho/rrdncnn/README.md

 ### 2. Prepare data:

-Since the files are large, URLs here needs your confirmation; otherwise, just run the command lines with recursion '-r'.
+Since the files are large, URLs here need your confirmation; otherwise, just run the command lines with recursion '-r'.

 \+ Johnny 1280x720 in Class E (65 MB) (_recommended_).
 ```